mlockrey/React-For-Beginners-Transcriptions/03 - Writing your first Component.md

 So throughout this video course what we're going to do is I'm going to show you all of the different options and when you use them and why you use them etc, but the one option that every single React component needs is the `render` method.

-So I'll say `render :` and se that to a `function`.
+So I'll say `render :` and set that to a `function`.
 Now the `render` method is going to get called - essentially means "what HTML do you want me to display?".
 So we can simply go ahead and say `return`, and you can go ahead and start returning some HTML right away.
 I'm just going to say <p>hi</p>, and this is called JSX.
 In the next video I'm going to talk to you all about it.
-However, it's the best practise when writing JSX that you put some open and closed parentheses - put them on their own line and then inside of that you can put all your html, and what that allows you to do is to do multiple-line HTML, and you can write your nested HTML just as you're used to it.
+However, it's the best practise when writing JSX that you put some open and closed parentheses - put them on their own line and then inside of that you can put all your HTML, and what that allows you to do is to do multiple-line HTML, and you can write your nested HTML just as you're used to it.

 So what we just did there is we've created a `StorePicker` component, and let's put a little comment: